IkkarionCross/ikkarionCross.github.io/_posts/2025-11-28-feedback-culture.md

 But remember: feedback is a gift — an opportunity to grow.
 Without context, it loses its value.
 With it, feedback becomes one of the most powerful tools for continuous improvement — both personally and professionally.

 Just like agile development, feedback is a continuous process.
-You refine, iterate, and improve — again and again — until you find your own rhythm.
+You refine, iterate, and improve — again and again — until you find your own way.